 Screen the Guards: Don’t trust your security company to put their best and brightest at your property- make sure that they do by screening the guards before they come to work on your property.
 This will allow you to fish out anyone that isn’t physically fit for your job.
 For the record, City Wide Protection Services only hires guards that are physically fit to secure the property.

 Ask For Proof of Insurance: The security company and its guards are required to carry a one million dollar liability policy.
-Any security company that can’t produce this minimal amount of insurance should be passed over in search of a more reliable private security company.
+Security companies that can’t produce this minimal amount of insurance should be passed over in search of a more reliable private security company.

 Price Isn’t Everything: Price does matter, but focus on quality, too.
 If you have doubts that a company charging a few dollars per hour less is as qualified as another company, you’re better off paying a little more now to avoid larger problems later.